JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Customize-JATOS-Home-Page.md

 You can configure JATOS to show a link to your 'Terms of Use' that will be shown in a info box on the home page.

-In your JATOS installation folder edit `conf/production.conf` and add the URL under `jatos.termsOfUseUrl`.
+In your JATOS installation folder edit `conf/jatos.conf` (or `conf/production.conf` in version < 3.8.3) and add the URL under `jatos.termsOfUseUrl`.
 If left empty the info box is not shown.

 ## Welcome Block